GazeDev/groups_api/docs/index.md

 1. Go to /documentation and scroll to the 'Auth' section
 2. Expand `/auth/login` and follow the implementation notes.
 (Open the response text url in a new tab and log in).
 3. After you login you will be redirected to a page with an access token.
 Paste the access token on screen in the `api_key` box on the `/documentation` page.

+## CI/CD with GitLab

+Import the repository from GitHub into GitLab

+Go to gitlab > [repo] > Settings > Repository > Mirroring repositories

+set the direction to 'Pull'

+enter the *git* url of the repo you want to pull, ex: https://github.com/GazeDev/groups_api.git

+select the user you want to pull as, and enter the remote system password for that user (in this case, github password).

+Check 'Trigger pipelines for mirror updates' so that CI is run.

+At the very least some environment variables will probably need to be added.

+Go to gitlab > [repo] > Settings > CI/CD > Variables

+Separate testing api keys and accounts should be set up for testing, and api keys and account passwords should be set to 'Masked' in the gitlab variables UI